— By Phil Kahnke

+Picking your waterfowl hunting locations can be a very simple process, or it can be a never-ending battle.
 While duck hunting shouldn’t be as complicated as a college economics class, I often like to think of how I pick and choose my hunting spots based on macro- and micro-level examinations.
-Picking your spot can be a very simple process, or it can be a never-ending battle.

 The old wisdom regarding hunting locations is simply “be where the ducks want to be,” and this is very solid advice.
 Unfortunately, it’s rarely that easy when it comes to picking the perfect hunting spot.